Kwizera-bonheur123/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1-confused_smiley: script that display the 1-confused_smiley .
+script that Display the content of the /etc/passwd file.